 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

-Blistering, peeling or red skin
+Blistering, peeling, or reddening of the skin

 burning feeling in the chest or stomach

 upper abdominal or stomach pain